DarkStoorM/osu/README_FORK.md

 - Beatmap's song is ambience you type to
 - You only aim for high scores for given WPM and keep improving

+Basically, what it means is that you don't say "someone is good on [x] beatmap", but "someone is good at [n] WPM under [x] settings".

 ### A Very Poor Screenshot + Explanation

 ![img](https://i.imgur.com/91Lmr8z.png)